NFDI4Chem/nmrxiv-docs/docs/advanced-guides/nmr-repositories/part.md

 Data updated on 17.10.2022 at 19:32:45

 ## Support by Ontologies
-[The BRENDA Tissue Ontology - BTO](https://www.ebi.ac.uk/ols/ontologies/bto) and [Experimental Factor Ontology - EFO](https://www.ebi.ac.uk/ols/ontologies/efo) areexcellent sources for organisms parts.
+[The BRENDA Tissue Ontology - BTO](https://www.ebi.ac.uk/ols/ontologies/bto) and [Experimental Factor Ontology - EFO](https://www.ebi.ac.uk/ols/ontologies/efo) are excellent sources for organisms parts.

 ## Data Sanitisation and Missing Values
 Organisms parts are found only in metabolomics-related repositories, i.e., MTBLS and MW.